 If Exchange is installed in a location other than the default location of %ProgramFiles%\Microsoft\Exchange Server\V15, you must include the /TargetDir:<Path> switch in the

 Setup.exe /Mode:RecoverServercommand to specify the location of the Exchange program (binary) files.
 If you don't use the /TargetDir switch, the Exchange files will be installed in the default location when you recover the Exchange server.

 To find the install location of Exchange on the lost Exchange server, do the following steps:

 Go to CN=ExServerName,CN=Servers,CN=First Administrative Group,CN=Administrative Groups,CN=ExOrg Name,CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=DomainName,CN=Com

 Right-click the Exchange server object, and then click Properties.

 Find the msExchInstallPath attribute.
 This attribute stores the current installation path.

-You can recover a server using the latest available Cumulative Update (CU).
+If you do not have the installation media for the Cumulative Update (CU) version that was installed on the server to be recovered, you can recover a server using the latest available Cumulative Update.
 Only the last two CUs are available for download.
 For more information, see Updates for Exchange Server.

 The target server must use the same version of Windows Server as the lost server.
 For example, you can't recover a lost Exchange 2016 server that was running Windows 2012 R2 on a new server that's running Windows 2016, or vice-versa.